Skip to main content Skip to search

 Regular Reviews

-It is in your best interests that you review, on a regular basis, the products which we have arranged for you especially when the cessation of a mortgage fixed interest rate term is due.
-We would therefore advise that you contact us to ensure that you are provided with up-to-date advice and mortgage interest rate options best suited to your needs.
-Alternatively, you may explicitly confirm to allow us to contact you in relation to any other mortgage product which we feel would be deemed suitable for you.
+It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
+This is most pertinent when there is a change in your personal circumstances e.g. the birth of a child, change of job, change of health status or the cessation of a mortgage fixed interest rate term is due.
+We would therefore advise that you contact us to ensure that you are provided with up-to-date advice that is the most suitable to you in your new circumstances.
+Alternatively, you may explicitly confirm to allow us to contact you in relation to any other mortgage, life cover, protection, pensions or savings product which we feel would be deemed suitable for you.

 Conflicts of interest